Congratulations on being accepted into the RMIT University Outbound Mobility Program (ie Study Abroad or Exchange).

-Check your ‘Letter of Offer’ from the host institution - Check that dates, courses and number of semesters are correct, if there are any problems contact the Education Abroad Office (EAO) immediately.
+Check your ‘Letter of Offer’ from the host institution - Check that dates, courses and number of semesters are correct, if there are any problems contact the Global Mobility Office immediately.

 Accept your offer (if applicable) - Ensure you accept your offer at your host institution and complete all forms they require.

 Passport - Apply for a passport or renew your current passport if the expiry date is less than six months after your program ends or when you plan to leave.
 For more information, visit www.passports.gov.au.

 Visa - Contact the relevant Embassy or Consulate to apply for the correct visa or entry permit for your exchange.

 International students - You will require a letter from the Education Abroad Office to take to the Department of Immigration and Citizenship (DIAC). www.immi.gov.au.